When is Dancing with the Stars season 34 out? It’s more complicated than you think

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-While Dancing with the Stars is preparing to air its season 33 finale on Tuesday (November 26), viewers may already be wondering when they can expect the next season to premiere.
+While Dancing with the Stars aired its season 33 finale on Tuesday (November 26), viewers may already be wondering when they can expect the next season to premiere.
 But the answer to that is a bit complicated as the popular celebrity dance competition has yet to officially be renewed.

 Not to worry, though, because a new edition of the hit ABC series, which saw a boom in ratings this season, typically isn’t announced until the following year.
 Plus, given that 2025 will mark the show’s 30th year on air, it’s likely DWTS will do something to celebrate the milestone.